 If anything ever goes wrong, just click the "Reset" button at the bottom.
-If problems persist, click the "MEM-RECALL" button in the Main Menu to reset the DP1 to it's factory default.
+If problems persist, use the "MEM-RECALL" function in the Main Menu to reset the DP1 to it's factory default.
 (Page 18)

 Additional Advanced Menu Options